annotation/stam/extensions/stam-vocab/README.md

 ### Class: DataKey

-This extensions introduces three new properties:
+This extension extends the data model for DataKey with several new properties:

 * ``vocabularies`` (type: ``[&AnnotationData*]``) - Links to all predefined values for this key.
 * ``typeconstraint`` - Signals that values must be of the specified type.
 This takes an enum `TypeConstraint` with the following options: